EmilyJarecki/vigilant-memory/README.md

 ### Future Enhancements
 - [ ] Modularize OAuth to reduce API calls and improve website performance
 - [ ] Optimize UX by having API load specific part of UI rather than on refresh
+- [ ] Use Tailwind's classnames to reduce repetition